jhonnyred/OOP-Java/FILME/README.md

 # MOVIE

 This project consists of a single class (**Filme**) and an enum (**GENERO**).
-The class has the following attributes:
+The class contains the following attributes:
 - title
 - duration
 - genre